-Barry Harris solo on Cherokee from Steve Grossman Quartet recording “Do It” is a great example of a profound style, spontaneous creativity, versatility, and great content from the late bebop master Barry Harris.
+This Barry Harris’s solo on Cherokee is from the tenor saxophonist Steve Grossman’s Quartet recording “Do It”.
+It is a great example of a profound style, spontaneous creativity, versatility, melodic beauty and sparkling swing by the great jazz master musician Barry Harris.

 “Do It” is a great album by a stellar tenor-sax man Steve Grossman in collaboration with Barry Harris on piano, Reggie Johnson on bass and Art Taylor on drums.
 It was recorded in France in April of 1991.
 The whole album feels as if the music was recorded in one take.